Arjun Ray

-He was awarded the Param Vishisht Seva Medal for distinguished service.
+He was awarded the Param Vishisht Seva Medal for his service in the Indian military.

 Early life

-Arjun Ray was born 1 January 1944 in Calcutta.
+Arjun Ray was born on 1st January 1944 in Calcutta.
 He completed his schooling at St Xavier School, Jaipur, and graduated from the University of Rajasthan with a degree in humanities.
 Before joining the Indian Military Academy in 1963, he was sponsored by Rotary International to visit New Zealand and Australia for three months, as a member of the Indian universities' debating team.